jeyefendi/js_array_methods/README.md

 ## Filter

-* method creates a shallow copy of a portion of a given array, filtered down to just the elements from the given array that pass the test implemented by the provided function
+* creates a new array filled with elements that pass a test provided by a function
+* dose not execute the function for empty elements
+* does not change the original array

-> Iterate array and give out all adults (over 18 years old)
+> Output all adults (over 18 years old)
 ```
 const adults = people.filter(person => person.age >= 18)
 ```

 ## Reduce

+* executes a reducer function for array element
+* returns a single value: the function's accumulated results
+* does not execute the function for empty array elements
+* dose not change the original array

 ## Find